wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ## Abstract

 Over the last 15 years,
-Software Carpentry has evolved into a worldwide volunteer effort to raise standards in scientific computing.
+Software Carpentry has evolved from a week-long training course at the US national laboratories into a worldwide volunteer effort to raise standards in scientific computing.
-This article explain what we have learned as we've grown, and the challenges we now face.
+This article explain what we have learned along the way the challenges we now face, and our plans for the future.

 ## Introduction